An easy recipe for keto butter chicken, a wonderful Northern Indian dish of intense, complex flavors.

 - In a small bowl, use a small spatula or a fork to mix together the tomato paste, water, kosher salt, garam masala, curry powder, paprika and crushed red peppers, to create a thick paste.
 Set aside.

-- Heat the butter in a large skillet over medium-high heat, about 2 minutes.
-Add the onion and cook, stirring often, about 4 minutes, until soft.
+- Heat the butter in a large skillet over medium-high heat for about 2 minutes.
+Add the onion and cook, stirring often, for about 4 minutes, until soft.

 - Add the garlic, ginger and seasoning paste and cook 1 more minute, stirring.

 - Add the chicken cubes.
 Stir well to coat.
 Sauté the chicken on all sides for 2 minutes.

 - Add the diced tomatoes.
 Keep cooking over medium-high heat, stirring, for 3-5 more minutes, until the chicken is cooked through.

 - Lower the heat to low and stir in the heavy cream to create a silky, creamy sauce.
 Serve immediately, garnished with parsley.